CSC207-UofT/207-course-notes/02-classes-in-java.md

 Note the syntax above, where `this(name, 1)` calls the `Something(String name, int size)` constructor defined previously.

+### 2.4.1 Object Creation Order

+When you create a new object in Java using the `new` keyword, several steps happen in a specific order:

+1. Memory is allocated for the object.
+2. Instance variables are initialized to their default values.
+3. Direct initializations (e.g., `int x = 5;`) are executed in the order they appear in the class.
+4. The constructor is called, which may further modify the instance variables.
+5. If the class extends another class, the superclass constructor is called _first_;
+   we'll talk more about this in the next chapter about relationships between classes.

+This order ensures that all inherited and declared fields are properly initialized before your constructor logic runs.

+> This is similar to Python, but differs in that steps 2 and 3 don't take place in Python — the call to
+> `__init__`, which is equivalent to step 4, takes care of initializing all instance attributes.

 ## 2.5.
 Overloading methods
 When we define multiple constructors, we are **overloading** the constructor.